even4void/aliquote/content/post/subgroup-analysis.md

 Let us concentrate on the last two issues.

 *Covariate adjustment* aims (1) to achieve the most appropriate p-value for the treatment difference, (2) to achieve an unbiased estimate and confidence interval for the magnitude of treatment difference in outcome, or (3) to improve the precision of the estimated treatment difference, thus increasing the statistical power of the trial.
-Most importantly, what really matters is to adjust for the appropraite covariates (p.
+Most importantly, what really matters is to adjust for the appropriate covariates (p.
 2927).

 On the other hand, *baseline comparability* aims (1) to describe the baseline characteristics of the sample of patients included, (2) to demonstrate that the randomization has worked well by achieving well balanced treatment groups at baseline, (3) to add credibility to the trial results, specifically encouraging confidence in unadjusted outcome analyses as being without any serious bias, or (4) to identify any unlucky imbalances between treatment groups that may have arisen by chance.